denten-books/plain-text/1-metaphor.md

 yet) fold by the way of paper.
 Readers seeking a mechanism for digital recollection may not be familiar with the affordances of the newly inhabited medium.
 Consequently, the affordances of digital media are presented through metaphor.
-Thus a virtual "earmark" on a "page" represents a numerical pointer to a specific address in the computer memory.
+In this way, a virtual "earmark" on a "page" represents a numerical pointer to a specific address in the computer memory.
 A "page" stands for a range of related addresses that correspond roughly to the information visible on an analogous page in print.
 Similarly, one "drops a folder into a trash bin" or "drags and drops a file" or "bookmarks a page" on a screen.
 Such metaphors rely on habituated insight with one medium extended into another.
 We do not literally "drag" or "drop" bits, but we use metaphors of paper and trashcans to help us manipulate bits and bytes as if they were household objects.
 The metaphor opens figurative possibilities.
-It also obscures the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.
+But, it also obscures actual physical contingencies of interacting with bits and bytes, logic gates and electromagnetic traces.

 The affordances of physical media differ from those of the simulated.
 We handle bits and bytes differently from files and folders, pages and